 Using metadata filters, investigators can hone in on the most relevant documents quickly.
 For example, investigators can use filters to narrow documents by file type, sender, recipient, date range, and more.
 If the subject of an investigation has been exfiltrating company information by emailing it to a personal account, for example, filters can help identify those actions in a matter of minutes.

 Your software should also allow you to “cull”, or exclude, unimportant information.
 Duplicate documents can be instantly removed, while irrelevant files, spam, and the like can be set aside to avoid unnecessary review.

 Add smart searching into the mix, and you can radically reduce the time needed to review documents.
-Today’s internal investigation tools allow you to engineeer powerful searches, whatever you are looking for simple keywords or complex relationships between terms.
-And, since intuitive design is one of the hallmarks of this technology, you don’t need a degree in information sciences to construct powerful searches—the software makes complexity incredible simple.
+Today’s internal investigation tools allow you to engineer powerful searches, whether you are looking for simple keywords or complex relationships between terms.
+And, since intuitive design is one of the hallmarks of this technology, you don’t need a degree in information sciences to construct powerful searches—the software makes complexity incredibly simple.

 In many cases, effective search and culling can eliminate the need to review up to 95 percent of a subject’s documents.

 To reliably resolve questions of potential wrongdoing and provide decision makers with the information they need to proceed, an investigation must be thorough.
 To be trusted as reliable by jurors and regulators, rigorous fact finding is necessary.
 Taking shortcuts, omitting information, or not following best practices can raise suspicions of evasiveness or coverups, undermining the whole purpose of the investigation.
 Investigators must avoid prejudgement and be willing to follow evidence where it leads them.
 In some cases, a thorough investigation can require the review of a wide variety of data, much of which may not seem easy to review.